 Most insects leave the plant alone.
 However, caterpillars may feed on the foliage.

-Remove caterpillars by hand and consider adding a barrier of mulch around the base of the plant.
+Get rid of caterpillars by hand and drop them in a bucket of soapy water.
+Consider adding a barrier of mulch around the base of the plant.

 While the plant is virtually disease-free once established, overwatering is a common problem as little bluestem rarely needs watering.

 If the leaves start to lose their color or slump to the ground, it’s likely overwatered.

 If overwatering occurs late in the season, stop watering and wait until the spring to trim back the foliage, allowing new leaves to grow from the mound.

 The plant isn’t listed as invasive but may become invasive in some environments, such as areas with warm and humid summers.